 9 Months of Pregnancy Updates: Keeping Long-Distance Family and Friends in the Loop

 You’re pregnant!
 Now that you’ve made the announcement, how can you keep your parents, relatives, and friends up to date?
 With those who live close by, it’ll be pretty simple.
-They’ll likely see you at different times throughout your pregnancy — and you’ll probably get the inevitable “Wow, you’ve really popped” realization, or the potentially frustrating “You don’t even look pregnant” comment.
+They’ll likely see you (from a safe distance) at different times throughout your pregnancy — and you’ll probably get the inevitable “Wow, you’ve really popped” realization, or the potentially frustrating “You don’t even look pregnant” comment.
 But how can you make long-distance family and friends feel more involved?
 Take advantage of these seven ideas.

 How to Keep Far-Away Family Updated on Your Pregnancy